apache/apisix-website/website/blog/2021/10/14/weekly-report-1014.md

 Apache APISIX has grown as a community since the first day of open source and has quickly become the most active open source API gateway project in the world.
 These achievements could not have been achieved without the joint efforts of our community partners.

-"The Apache APISIX Community Weekly Newsletter hopes to help community members better grasp the weekly progress of the Apache APISIX community and facilitate your participation in the Apache APISIX community.
+"If you want to go fast, go alone.
+If you want to go far, go together", Apache APISIX Community Weekly Report hopes to help community members better grasp the weekly progress of the Apache APISIX community and facilitate your participation in the Apache APISIX community.

 We've also put together some issues for those new to the community!